DaVinci Resolve - configure your video editing workstation

-Which is the right CPU for DaVinci Resolve?
+Which is the right CPU for DaVinci Resolve 18?

 The size of your memory depends primarily on the resolution of the video you're editing and the complexity of the editing sequence.
-We recommend 32GB RAM for 2K video, 64GB for 4K film, 128GB for 6K footage, and 256GB RAM for 8K video.
+Pay attention to the maximum clock rate (MHz) of your RAM modules.
+The higher the clock rate, the higher the data rate and the performance of your RAM We recommend 32GB RAM for 2K video, 64GB for 4K film, 128GB for 6K footage, and 256GB RAM for 8K video.

 How important is the size of the graphics card memory?